Arnolfini Portrait: Figures and marriage

 Although many viewers assume the wife to be pregnant, this is not believed to be so.
 Art historians point to numerous paintings of female virgin saints similarly dressed, and believe that this look was fashionable for women's dresses at the time.
 Fashion would have been important to Arnolfini, especially since he was a cloth merchant.
 The more cloth a person wore, the more wealthy he or she was assumed to be.
 Another indication that the woman is not pregnant is that Giovanna Cenami (the identification of the woman according to most earlier scholars) died childless, as did Costanza Trenta (a possible identification according to recent archival evidence); whether a hypothetical unsuccessful pregnancy would have been left recorded in a portrait is questionable, although if it is indeed Costanza Trenta, as Koster proposed, and she died in childbirth, then the oblique reference to pregnancy gains strength.
 Moreover, the beauty ideal embodied in contemporary female portraits and clothing rest in the first place on the high valuation on the ability of women to bear children.
 Harbison maintains her gesture is merely an indication of the extreme desire of the couple shown for fertility and progeny.

 There is a carved figure as a finial on the bedpost, probably of Saint Margaret, patron saint of pregnancy and childbirth, who was invoked to assist women in labor and to cure infertility, or possibly representing Saint Martha, the patroness of housewives.
 From the bedpost hangs a brush, symbolic of domestic duties.
-Furthermore, the brush and the rock crystal prayer-beads (a popular engagement present from the future bridegroom) appearing together on either side of the mirror may also allude to the dual Christian injunctions ora et labora (pray and work).
+Furthermore, the brush and the prayer beads (a popular engagement present from the future bridegroom) appearing together on either side of the mirror may also allude to the dual Christian injunctions ora et labora (pray and work).
 According to Jan Baptist Bedaux, the broom could also symbolize proverbial chastity; it "sweeps out impurities".